Emmotes/ic_spoilers/docs/prudence.md

 # Changes

-Prudence will be a reworked champion in the Ahghairon's Day event on 5 August 2026.
+Prudence will be a reworked champion in the Ahghairon's Day event and delayed until 12 August 2026.

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.